-- 17.1 An employee may be rostered to work a broken shift by mutual agreement and depending upon the needs of the employer, except for home care employees where it will be rostered. - 17.2 Broken shifts for the purpose of this clause means a shift worked by a casual or permanent part-time employee that includes breaks (other than a meal break in aged care residences) totalling not more than four hours and where the span of hours is not more than 12 hours, except for home care employees. - 17.3 There shall be no obligation upon the employer to provide an eight (8) hour break between the two short shifts, so long as both short shifts fall within the twelve hour span.
-However a ten (10) hour break must immediately follow the twelve hour span referred to in subclause 17.2 above. - 17.4 Payment for a broken shift will be at ordinary pay with penalty rates and shift allowances being determined by the time worked of the broken shift. - 17.5 All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time.
+- 17.1 A broken shift may be worked where there is mutual agreement between the employer and employee to work the broken shift. - 17.2 Broken shifts for the purpose of this clause means a shift worked by a casual or permanent part-time employee that includes breaks (other than a meal break in aged care residences) totalling not more than four hours and where the span of hours is not more than 12 hours.

+- 17.3 There shall be no obligation upon the employer to provide an eight (8) hour break between the two short shifts, so long as both short shifts fall within the twelve hour span.
+However, a ten (10) hour break must immediately follow the twelve hour span referred to in subclause 17.2 above. - 17.4 Payment for a broken shift will be at ordinary rate of pay with penalty rates and shift allowances being determined by the time the broken shift was worked. - 17.5 All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time the base rate of pay for full-time and part-time employees and double time and a quarter the base rate of pay for casual employees. - 17.6 Each shift shall meet the appropriate minimum engagements as at clauses 9.3(iv) and 9.6(iii).